The Poppy War

-The Poppy War is a 2018 novel by R. F. Kuang, published by Harper Voyager.
-The Poppy War, a grimdark fantasy, draws its plot and politics from mid-20th-century China, with the conflict in the novel based on the Second Sino-Japanese War, and an atmosphere inspired by the Song dynasty.

-A sequel, The Dragon Republic, was released in August 2019, and a third book, The Burning God was released November 2020.
+The Poppy War is a 2018 fantasy novel by American author R. F. Kuang, published by Harper Voyager.
+A grimdark fantasy, its plot draws on politics from mid-20th-century China, with the conflict in the novel based on the Second Sino-Japanese War, and an atmosphere inspired by the Song dynasty.
+A sequel, The Dragon Republic, was released in August 2019, and a third book, The Burning God, was released November 2020.

 Harper Voyager's editorial director David Pomerico acquired the novel after a heated auction on Kuang's 20th birthday.